 Category: Books

 There is geometry in the humming of the strings, there is music in the spacing of the spheres.
-Pythagoras (circa 570 BC), the wise philosopher and polymath was born on the Greek island of Samos.
-Renown by his fundamental theory of mathematics and his studies on the pre-existing link between music and mathematics, he demystified the music of the planets of our solar system which he defined as musica universalis, the music of the spheres.
-Attesting to the fact that the planets and stars move according to mathematical equations, their movement correspond to musical notes and each emit their own …
+Pythagoras (circa 570 BC), the sage philosopher and polymath was born on the Greek island of Samos.
+Renown by his fundamental theory of mathematics and his studies on the pre-existing link between music and mathematics, he demystified the music of the planets of our solar system which he defined as musica universalis – the music of the spheres.
+Attesting to the fact that the planets and stars move according to mathematical equations, their movement correspond to musical notes and each emit their …

 One of the most read and quoted Persian poets of the 13th century, Mevlâna Mohammad Jalal al-dîn Rumi, known as Rumi was a savant and mystic.
-Born in Balkh (1207-1273), he and his family moved to Konya, Turkey after the Mongol conquest.
+Born in Balkh region, today’s Afghanistan (1207-1273), he and his family moved to Konya, Turkey after the Mongol conquest.
 Soon after his settlement in Konya, mystics, and Sufi dervishes gathered around him to benefit from his spiritual and intellectual knowledge.
 The spiritual life was embedded in the daily material life of the dervishes.
 Their gatherings were accompanied by spiritual music and dancing.
-It is during this period he is called “ Mevlâna” – meaning “our master”. …
+It is during this period he is called “ Mevlâna” – meaning …

-“Hateful to me as the gates of Hades is that man who hides one thing in his heart and speaks another” wrote Homer in his timeless epic Iliad, which is considered as the invaluable pillar of ancient Greek literature.
+“Hateful to me as the gates of Hades is that man who hides one thing in his heart and speaks another” wrote Homer in his timeless epic Iliad, which is considered as a pillar of ancient Greek literature.
 This outstanding masterpiece, presumed to be written around 700-800 BC, is set during the Trojan War, the ten year siege of Troy by the allied Greek kingdoms under the rule of Agamemnon.
 The myth begins with the beauty contest between Aphrodite, Athena and Hera.
-Aphrodite promises the jurist, Paris that should he elect her as the winner of the contest, then …
+Aphrodite promises the jurist, Paris that should he elect her as the winner of the contest, then he …

 It is necessary, for the sake of the forward march of the human race, that there should be proud lessons of courage.
-The legendary French writer and poet Victor Hugo (1802-1885), in his eternal book Les Misérables, recites the nature of hesitation and indecision likening to a cat’s pause : Everyone has noticed the taste which cats have for pausing and lounging between the two leaves of a half-shut door.
+The legendary French writer and poet Victor Hugo (1802-1885), in his eternal book Les Misérables, portrays the nature of hesitation and indecision likening to a cat’s pause : Everyone has noticed the taste which cats have for pausing and lounging between the two leaves of a half-shut door.
 Who is there who has not said to a cat : ‘Do come in !’
 There are men who, when an incident stands half-open before them, have the …

 Once upon a time, a king had three daughters.
 The beauty of the youngest, Psyche, ψυχή was beyond description.
 The fame of her beauty was spread all around that people from other countries would come to see her, and were fascinated by what they saw.
 In her praise, they sang odes to her and surrendered her with chaplets.
 So much so that even the altars of Venus were abandoned.
 Offended by the growing exaltation of a young mortal, Venus exclaimed : “ She shall not seize my divine honors for I will give her cause to repent of …